 Fighting a Powdery Mildew Infestation

 It’s clear that an infestation of powdery mildew can quickly destroy your entire crop.
 Here are a few things you can do if you are already in the midst of an outbreak:

 - Remove infected plants.
 You will need to get rid of any infected plants as quickly as possible, to avoid the disease spreading to other plants.
 If you see any small blisters on the tops of any leaves, or if you see any white fuzz, you need to act now.
 Remember, powdery mildew spreads like the wind and easily jumps from one plant to the next.

 - Cut the infected leaf, bud, or branch from the plant immediately.
 But be careful, since jostling the infected area can spread the spores to other plants, or parts of the same plant.

 You are far better off stopping this airborne pathogen before it gets anywhere near your plants.
 How?
 By keeping the air in your growing areas completely free of any spores, fungi, molds and all other threats.
 Accomplish this by implementing a good marijuana air sanitation system.

 One of the best systems on the market for removing pathogens from the air is the AiroClean420.
 This is a NASA-developed device originally used for purifying the air in the space station.
 Many growers just like you use the device to clean the air in their grow areas.

 The AiroClean420 draws in the air from your grow area.
-Then, once inside the device, the air is scrubbed, a process that removes all contaminants (AiroClean420 does not produce and/or use ozone or any other chemical or gas) .
+Then, once inside the device, the air is scrubbed, a process that removes all threats and contaminants (AiroClean420 does not produce and/or use ozone or any other chemical or gas) .
 The air leaving the device is entirely free of powdery mildew spores or any other airborne pathogens.

 To learn more about how the AiroClean420 removes harmful powdery mildew from marijuana growing areas, visit us online.
 Or call an AiroClean420 pro at 844-247-3913.